figure0/sublime-plugin/README.md

-# DeepCode package for Sublime
+# DeepCodeAI package for Sublime

 **The Sublime package provided by <a href="https://www.deepcode.ai/">DeepCode.ai</a> finds bugs and critical vulnerabilities in your code.
-We support Java, Python, JavaScript, TypeScript and XML.**
+We support Java, Python, JavaScript, TypeScript and C/C++.**

 # Table of Contents